Skip to main content

 Yellowstone National Park

-Established in 1872, Yellowstone is the first US National Park.
-Famous for its wildlife and geothermal activity, the park covers almost 3,500 square miles (9,000 square kilometers) stretching over parts of Wyoming, Montana, and Idaho.
-The park boasts one of the largest high-altitude lakes in North America (Yellowstone Lake), the longest undammed river in the contiguous United States (Yellowstone River), and even its own “Grand Canyon”.
+Established in 1872, Yellowstone is the country’s first national park Famous for its wildlife and geothermal activity, the park covers almost 3,500 square miles (9,000 square kilometers) and stretches over parts of Wyoming, Montana, and Idaho.
+It’s a true place of superlatives, boasting one of the largest high-altitude lakes in North America and the longest undammed river in the contiguous US—it even has its own Grand Canyon.
+If you’re looking for adventure or just pure, untouched wilderness, move Yellowstone to the very top of your list.

 Yellowstone covers a whopping 2.2 million acres (890,000 hectares) of wilderness, so guided tours are the best way to fully appreciate this massive park.
 There are a number of Yellowstone National Park tours suitable for any age and interest, including full-day visits of the park highlights; lower-loop tours from Jackson, Wyoming; guided trail hikes; rafting or kayaking excursions; scenic river floats perfect for young kids or the elderly; and wildlife viewing.